 6. The Catalyst Cafe

 I’m going to shoot you straight when it comes to The Catalyst Cafe.
-It’s busy, it’s probably more hipster than you’re comfortable with, and the ownership is rumored to be on the pretentious side, but the food is simply amazing and if you’re in search of the best food in Missoula The Catalyst Cafe most definitely needs to be on your list.
+It’s busy, it’s probably more hipster than you’re comfortable with, and the ownership is rumored to be on the pretentious side, but the food is simply amazing and if you’re in search of the best Missoula restaurants The Catalyst Cafe most definitely needs to be on your list.
 They serve breakfast & lunch each day and although there are several menu options to choose from we highly recommend starting with breakfast/brunch items.
 Some of the best menu items include the 3 egg omelet, huevos rancheros, and the chilaquiles.
 And if you’re really feeling it make sure to order any entree with a side of their popular cheddar potato casserole.
 Yums.

 The Catalyst Cafe (111 N Higgins Ave, Missoula, MT // 406.542.1337)

 While dining at Plonk I truly felt like two worlds were colliding- the small town feel that I had been engulfed in for weeks and a chic, sophisticated “big city” feel that the atmosphere, aesthetic, and menu of Plonk presents.
 Several locals enjoy coming to Plonk for the music or wine, but for me it was all about the food.
 Every single dish we tried was flavorful, fresh, and detail-oriented.
 Plonk’s menu changes seasonally, so you won’t likely find the same menu items each time you’re visiting, but we recommend asking for the chef’s recommendation and treating yourself to a couple of appetizers, an entree, and dessert of course.
 A definite must try when it comes to Missoula restaurants.

 Plonk Missoula (322 N Higgins Ave, Missoula, MT // 406.926.1791)